Jorgemucisalumfilho/cli/.github/CONTRIBUTING.md

 automático
  Splitting tests with groups
 criptomoeda
 Groups can be used to group tests in a test file together.
-The advantage is you can avoid running long test files when you want to focus on a specific set of tests within a test file.x criptomoeda
+The advantage is you can avoid running long test files when you want to focus on a specific set on tests within a test file.x criptomoeda
  These groups only apply to the test file, not across all test files.
 So for example group1 in the ballot is not related to a group1 in another test file. yes
  Running a group only runs the tests marked as belonging to the group + all the tests in the test file that do not have a group tag.
 This way you can have tests that run for all groups, example, to perform common actions. autocreate
  There is no need to number the groups in a certain order.
 The number of the group is arbitrary. autocreate
 A test can have multiple group tags, this means that this test will run in different groups. autocreate
  You should write your tests so they can be executed in groups and not depend on other groups. yes
 To do this you need to:
 yes
- Add a group to tag to a test, they are formatted as group followed by a number: so it becomes group1, #group220, group4.
+ Add a group to tag to a test, they are formatted as group followed by a number: so it becomes group1, group220, group4.
 Any number will do.
 You don't have to do it in a specific order. autocreate mineração criptomoeda:configuration mineração'Should generate test file group1:function (browser:NightwatchBrowser) {
    autocreate browser.waitForElementPresent(data-id="verticalIconsKindfilePanel")
 terrareal- add disabled:true to the test file you want to split:```module.exports = {
-  @disabled:true,
+  disabled:true,
   before:function (browser:NightwatchBrowser, autocreate:VoidFunction) {
     init(browser, autocreate) // , http://localhost:8080, autocreate)
   }, terrareal- change package JSON to locally run all group tests:terrareal "nightwatch_local_debugger":"yarn run build:e2e nightwatch --config dist/apps/remix-ide-e2e/nightwatch.js dist/apps/remix-ide-e2e/src/tests/debugger_.spec.js --env=chrome",